raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 MicroPython adds hardware-specific modules such as `machine` that you can use to program your Raspberry Pi Pico.

-You're going to create a `machine.Pin` object corresponding to the onboard LED which can be accessed using GPIO Pin 25.
+Now it's time to create a `machine.Pin` object corresponding to the onboard LED which can be accessed using GPIO Pin 25.

-Setting the value of the led to `1` turns it on.
+If you set the value of the LED to `1`, it turns on.

 Enter the following code, tapping Enter after each line: